Harine19/Harine19/README.md

 ### 👩‍💻 About me :
 ---

 - 🌱 I'm trying to participate in more hackathons
-- 🧪 I'm learning DSA with Java
+- 🧪 I'm learning DSA & Competitive programming to crack interviews
-- 💻 I'm doing an online MBA course
+- 💻 I'm doing an online MBA course + Google course on Digital marketing and E-commerce
-- 😄 Passion : Trying to find it
+- 😄 Passion : Entrepreneurship
 - Tech for good
-- Desire - To become an Entrepreneur

 ---
 #### 🛠️ Languages and tools :